Heroku External Objects

 uuid

-If you enable a table or view that has an unsupported data type, the unsupported field will not be included in results.
+If you enable a table or view that has an unsupported data type, the unsupported field isn’t included in the results.

 Limitations